dsuch/pymqi/docs/support-consulting-contact.rst

 --------------------------

 Note that the author has access to Linux 64-bit only hence the free support can be provided for that platform only.
-Please contact dsuch@gefira.pl to discuss terms of paid support on other systems, such as AIX, Solaris, Windows or any other.
+Please contact dsuch@zato.io to discuss terms of paid support on other systems, such as AIX, Solaris, Windows or any other.

 Security
 ------------

-Any security-related issues will be given top priority and should be reported directly to the project lead (Dariusz Suchojad, dsuch@gefira.pl).
+Any security-related issues will be given top priority and should be reported directly to the project lead (Dariusz Suchojad, dsuch@zato.io).
 You are encouraged to use this `PGP key for contacting me securely <http://keyserver.ubuntu.com:11371/pks/lookup?op=get&search=0x80670F52C9D9FD34>`_, the key's fingerprint is *C9D9FD34*.